abhishek-0607/pepperfry_clone/README.md

-## About Our Project :
+## About Project :

 Our project is a clone of a www.pepperfry.com, where we can purchase home decor and all furniture products.

 ## Guide to Project:

-* Continuing to project we have build in unit-2, we have added backend functionalities, i.e we created our own API's and databases.
+* Continuing to project I have build in unit-2, we have added backend functionalities, i.e we created our own API's and databases.

 * Here we have stored products and users data, which is we are using to show in our webpages.

 * In this project we have implemented dynamic functionality which enables users to buy multiple products , and no static data has been used.

-* We also improved our Ui/Ux.
+* I also improved our Ui/Ux.

-* We have Implemented Sign Up and Login Functionality where we are storing users details in the mongoose atlas database.
+* I have Implemented Sign Up and Login Functionality where we are storing users details in the mongoose atlas database.

 * So this is basically our project.
 We were three members in the team and we completed the whole project in the construct week timeline.